NavDasa/Developing-Microsoft-Azure-Solutions-Certification-Prep/README.md

 Manage Container Images Using Azure Container Registry (ACR):

-we create an Azure Container Registry and upload our docker containers to the registry and store it within a repository.
+we create an Azure Container Registry and upload our docker containers to the registry and store it within a repository, with the azure-cli.